CarterFaceySmith/nodeStockInformationServer/README.md

 - In-memory server-side caching, likely via implementation of Redis.
 - More robust error handling
-- Customising the rate limiting per route
+- Customising the rate limiting on a per route basis
 - Improved security measures
 - Indexing of the database prior to querying
+- Potential refactoring of the database joins to be more efficient in querying
 - Deployment as an isolated microservice
 - Implementation of a simple frontend for visualisation